 - Safe Passage Domestic Violence Program 24 hour hotline 413.586.5066 or 888.345.5282 (toll-free).

 - Rape and Incest National Network (RAINN) Hotline (800) 656-4673 https://rainn.org/

 - Students and Employees may also visit their own health and counseling providers.

-- Additional College Support Resources: These individuals will disclose the reported incident and all available details of the report to the Title IX coordinator, but will maintain the privacy of any resources provided:
+- Private College Support Resources: These individuals will disclose the reported incident and all available details of the report to the Title IX coordinator, but will maintain the privacy of any resources provided:

 - Office of the dean of students, Merrill student life center, second floor, 413.559.5412

 - Resident advisors and community facilitators, paraprofessional residence life staff who provide student support and programming.